 LockBit

-LockBit is one of the oldest ransomware groups that has been operational since at least 2019.
+LockBit is one of the oldest ransomware groups operational since at least 2019.
 Their malicious software self-propagates, making it easier for even novice technical people to purchase and deploy it.

 The main targets of this ransomware have been the healthcare, professional services, and government sectors.
-LockBit’s RaaS operators require purchasers to put a deposit down for the use of custom for-hire attacks and profit under an affiliate program.
+LockBit’s RaaS operators require purchasers to deposit for custom for-hire attacks and profit under an affiliate program.
 Ransom payments are then divided between the LockBit developer team and the attacking affiliates.

-More recently, LockBit released a bug bounty program for 2022, giving developers an opportunity to fix bugs with their ransomware for a flat payout.
-According to Darkfeed.io, the first payout of the new bug bounty program was completed on July 6, 2022.
+LockBit released a bug bounty program for 2022, allowing developers to fix bugs with their ransomware for a flat payout.
+According to Darkfeed.io, the first payout of the bug bounty program was completed on July 6, 2022.
 This $50,000 bounty from LockBit helped further strengthen the encryption, ensuring victim payout.

 Maze

 Similar to many other RaaS distributors, Maze first began surfacing in 2019.
-One of their more notable attacks was when they breached the system of the printing company Xerox.
-This ransomware program was originally facilitated by hackers via malicious email attachments.
+One of their more notable attacks was when they breached the system of the printing company Xerox.[6]
+Hackers originally facilitated this ransomware program via malicious email attachments.

 As the group has evolved, its ransomware point of origin now commonly attempts to use stolen or guessed RDP credentials to infiltrate a network.
 Other attack points have begun by compromising a vulnerable virtual private network (VPN) server.